mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 of our software-controlled power cycles.
 Some chips can't tolerate voltage on logic pins above VDD, so it's safest to turn off the SDA/SCL pull-ups whenever the peripheral VDD is cut off.

+### Pico hard resets

+A RESET button is positioned adjacent to each Pico, to force the Pico to reboot.
+This doesn't power-cycle the Pico; it just grounds the RUN pin, which initiates the equivalent of a power-on reset.

+Each auxiliary Pico's RUN pin is connected in parallel to an NPN switch that grounds RUN (resetting the Pico) when the /PERIPHERAL_POWER_ENABLE signal is HIGH.
+This allows the main Pico to reset all of the auxiliary Picos under software control, at the same time that it resets all of its other peripherals via the peripheral power PNP switch.
+This extends the software-controlled peripheral reset capability to the aux Picos even when they're getting power from their USB ports.
+(It was also undesirable to power them through the 3V3_PERIPHERAL network, since they have relatively high power draw that might have required a bigger PNP switch, and because their regulators are more efficient with 5V supplies.)

 ### Modules for accelerometer and ADC